tinacms/tina.io/content/docs/nextjs/creating-forms.md

 }
 ```

 `jsonForm` returns the original component with a local form registered with Tina.
-Below is the same example from `useLocalJsonForm`, but refactored to use the `jsonForm` HOC.
+Below is the same example from `useJsonForm`, but refactored to use the `jsonForm` HOC.

 **Example**